 Looking for a feature request tracking tool?
 Check out Rapidr.io.
 Sign up now.

 Bugs are inevitable.
-But, if left unaddressed, bugs can lead to a bad customer experience and even result in churn.
+But, if left unaddressed, bugs can lead to a bad customer experience and churn.
 No one likes a buggy product.
-In order to avoid churn, companies should always look for ways to provide better customer service by addressing bugs as fast as possible.
+To avoid churn, companies should always look for ways to provide better customer service by addressing bugs as fast as possible with bug-tracking tools.

 How to address a bug report?

 Bug reports are an essential part of the feedback loop that allows teams to understand how their product is used and what needs to be fixed to provide a great user experience and drive new customers.

 When trying to consider fixing the bug, always ask:

 - How and when was the bug found?

 - How does it affect the software?
 Is it a critical bug?